scientific-python/action-check-changelogfile/README.md

 #### Why is this not written in TypeScript?

 Writing this in TypeScript would make it run much faster.
-Unfortunately, this Action depends on `astropy-changelog`, which was implemented in Python.
+Unfortunately, this Action depends on `-changelog`, which was implemented in Python.
 Therefore, this Action is best done in Python as well and needs Docker to run.

-Furthermore, Astropy might change its change log format in the future.
-With that in mind, there is not much motivation to rewrite the logic in `astropy-changelog` in TypeScript.

 In its current state, it probably takes about 20-30 seconds.
 Fortunately, this Action can be run in parallel to the regular CI